What is the measles vaccine?

 Is the measles vaccine required to attend school, daycare or to work in certain settings?

 Yes.
-In Ontario, children must have this vaccine to attend school and licensed child care centres.
-Learn more about the vaccinations that are required to attend school and child care.
+In Ontario, children must have the measles vaccine to attend school and licensed child care centres.

-You might also need this vaccine to work in places like health care, child care and other settings.
+You might also need this vaccine to work in places like health care, child care, and other settings.

 Reporting vaccinations

-Children attending school or daycare
+For children attending school or daycare:

 What else should you know about the measles vaccine?